THE FIVE MINUTES WORKOUT!

 If you think 5 minutes can’t make a difference, think twice.
 This is for all the busy bees out there who think about getting fit 24*7 but can only seem to spare limited time.
 Give a shot at the 5-minute workouts!
 With 5 minutes to clock means making sure it is a HIIT (high-intensity interval workout).
 Obviously, you can’t expect groundbreaking results with these, but 5-minute workouts are a great way to kickstart your journey to long-term health and wellness.

-It’s necessary to prepare yourself for a HIIT if you haven’t exercised for a while.
+It’s necessary to prepare yourself for HIIT if you haven’t exercised for a while.
 Some stretching and jogging are basics to start with.
-Once you get eased into game mode, march towards these with full power!
+Once you get eased into game mode, march toward these with full power!

 Whole body 5-minute workout

 This workout routine brings out the best when you repeat a set of curated exercises.
 Each move should have 12-15 reps resting for 15-30 seconds while transitioning to the next one.
 This one includes your classic but powerful exercises that are constantly recommended by trainers around the world.

 - Squats – Start with regular squats holding them for 1-3 seconds each

 - Step Ups on an elevated platform in your home can be a great leg exercise

 - Triceps dips strengthen your thighs as well as tricep muscles

 - Knee Push-Ups – Also known as “Half push-ups,” these work your biceps and arms